How to change your charity’s governing document, including when to involve the Charity Commission.

 - third parties having the right to nominate trustees or take part in other decisions

-Ask the commission to approve these changes before you make them by completing an online form.
+Ask the commission to approve these changes before you make them.
 You’ll need to explain why the change is necessary.

 If your unincorporated charity’s income is over £10,000, you’ll need to ask the commission to approve any change to its purposes.